 - Radical, advanced design by Marcello Gandini

-With a sense of purpose, the Fiorios approached Lancia managing director Ugo Gobbato to propose a Bertone-bodied car based on the Stratos Zero concept.
-Gobbato, a former Ferrari chief, approved the project on the condition that it would be powered by a mid-mounted Ferrari V-6 engine and a five-speed manual gearbox, suggesting a clever use of parts sharing that would keep down the development costs.
+With a sense of purpose, the Fiorios approached then Lancia Managing Director Ugo Gobbato with the idea of a Bertone-bodied car based on the Stratos Zero concept.
+Gobbato, an ex-Ferrari chief, signed off on the project, on the condition that it would be powered by a mid-mounted Ferrari V-6 engine and a five-speed manual gearbox, creating a very clever example of parts sharing, which would also help to keep development costs in check.

 The following year, the orange Stratos HF (High Fidelity) prototype debuted at the 1971 Turin Auto Show.
-The Stratos’s stunning design was again entrusted to Marcello Gandini, and in a nod to the car’s competition mandate, it featured a large wraparound front windshield providing enormous outward visibility.
-The Stratos is now considered to be the first automobile ever purposely built for the World Rally Championship.
+The Stratos’ stunning design was entrusted to Marcello Gandini, and in a nod to the car’s competition intentions, it featured a large wraparound front windshield that offered an enormous outward view for its driver.
+As such, the Stratos is considered to be the first automobile ever to be purposely built for the World Rally Championship.

-In 1972 the Lancia team began campaigning the Stratos as a prototype, but success was not instantaneous.
-Eventually earning its first win in 1973, by 1974 the model was on its way to supremacy in Group 4 rallying.
-Entry into that year’s World Rally Championship required a homologation of 500 road-legal units, and production commenced in 1973.
-Only 492 examples were ever completed, however, as the Group 4 production requirement was soon lowered to 400 units.
+In 1972, the Stratos began its racing career and was campaigned as a prototype by the Lancia team.
+Success did not come immediately, and the Stratos finally earned its first win in 1973.
+By 1974, Lancia and its Stratos were on their way to supremacy in Group 4 rallying.
+Entry into that year’s round of the World Rally Championship required the production of 500 road-legal units.
+Production commenced in 1973; however, only 492 were ever completed, as the Group 4 production requirement for the WRC was dropped to 400 units.

-The Stratos was phenomenally successful on the world’s rally stages, securing three WRC Manufacturers’ Championships from 1974 to 1976 and thereby cementing its legendary status.
-After its factory campaign was over, the model continued to be successful in the hands of privateers, helping Sandro Munari to the WRC Drivers’ Championship in 1977 and even winning the Monte Carlo Rally in 1979.
+The Stratos was a huge success on the world’s rally stages, securing three outright World Championship victories in 1974, 1975, and 1976, cementing its legendary status.
+Its success would not end in 1976, however.
+After its formal reign was over, the Stratos proved to be successful in the hands of privateers, even winning the Monte Carlo Rally in 1979.